joshuaberetta/test-docs/source/index.html.md

 ```

-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `username` and `password` with your username and password.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+All requests to the `/api/v2/assets/` endpoints require an authorization header

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+with the token obtained above.

-`Authorization: meowmeowmeow`
+`Authorization: TOKEN`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>TOKEN</code> with your personal access token.
 </aside>

 # Kittens